New York: A Documentary Film: Production

+Release

 Originally, Burns planned for a 10-hour series.
 However, this plan was abandoned, and the first 10 hours (five two-hour episodes) told the story of New York City only up to 1931.
 The film up to this point was released in 1999, with plans to produce a sixth episode covering the remaining years.
 However, this plan, too, was abandoned in favor of two additional episodes, Episode Six (running 120 minutes) and Episode Seven (running 140 minutes).
 Both were released in September and October 2001, just weeks after the September 11th attacks.

 Following the events of September 11, Burns, Sanders, and their team were inspired to produce an eighth episode of the film, focusing on the World Trade Center and its role in New York City's history.

-Burns, Sanders, and Steeplechase Films are producing for broadcast a ninth episode of the series about contemporary New York City.
+Burns, Sanders, and Steeplechase Films are producing for broadcast episodes nine and ten of the series about contemporary New York City.
 The film will explore in dramatic detail how New York City has grappled on the local level with critical issues of immigration, diversity, growth, economic change, climate change, social justice and governance – issues that have become critical challenges around the globe.
 The film will demonstrate how the entire world is rapidly acquiring the characteristics of the modern city New York has pioneered for four hundred years – and that New York remains, as it nears the beginning of its fifth century as a metropolis, the pre-eminent and in most respects most successful urban laboratory on the planet: a place where the challenges and opportunities of modernity are confronted with an intensity and vision unparalleled in the world – and where the most critical human experiment on earth continues to unfold: the crucial, sometimes harrowing experiment, to see if all the peoples of the world can live together in a single place.